We like to think of Jesus as gentle and loving.

 And you, Capernaum, will not be exalted to heaven, will you?
 You will descend to Hades; for if the miracles had occurred in Sodom which occurred in you, it would have remained to this day. — Matthew 11:23 (NASB)

 “Hades” is the name of the Greek god of the dead.
-When Jesus wanted to talk about the hell of fire he used “gehenna,” the Greek transliteration of Jerusalem’s garbage dump.
+Whenever Jesus wanted to talk about the hell of fire, he used “gehenna,” the Greek transliteration of Jerusalem’s garbage dump.
+His denunciation of Capernaum wasn’t that strong.
 But what had Capernaum done to incur his wrath and strong denunciation?

 What a “friend” Capernaum had in Jesus

-Mark’s gospel describes two times when Jesus taught in the synagogue in Jerusalem.
+Mark’s gospel describes two times when Jesus taught in the synagogue in Capernaum.

 The first time around (Mark 1:21-28), the people were amazed at his teaching.
 He taught with more authority than the other teachers they had heard.